StatCan/NBL-CNB/docs/source/polygon_cutting.rst

                input_geometry = input_geometry['geometry'].apply(lambda geom: make_valid(geom) if not geom.is_valid else geom)
          return input_geometry

-2. To maintain efficiency all non essential geometry are dropped from the cut_geom at this stage.
+2. To maintain efficiency all non-essential geometry is dropped from the cut_geom at this stage.
 This is done using two filters the first of which filters out all cut geometry that does not intersect any of the building polygons.

    .. code-block:: python